TheRockCyberAromry-OTaylor/AWS-Identity-and-Access-Management-IAM-Project/08- Creating IAM user groups in AWS Console.md

 - Permissions: Not yet defined

 3. Access Group Details
-- The user clicks into the ProjectX-Team group to view configuration.
+- Clicks into the ProjectX-Team group to view configuration settings
 - This opens a detailed view with tabs: Users, Permissions, and Access Advisor.

 4. Users added to the Group “ProjectX-Team”